neondatabase/website/content/docs/guides/phoenix.md

 mix phx.gen.secret
 ```

-When you run the following command, you can expect to see the following on [localhost:4001](localhost:4001):
+When you run the following command, you can expect to see the Phoenix application on [localhost:4001](localhost:4001):

 ```bash shouldWrap
 PORT=4001 \